 Review contracts with vendors and any orders for materials to check for reourcing and finance problems.

-It’s also important to identify any changes to business strategy that could impact on the outcome of the project.
+It’s also important to identify any changes to the business strategy that could impact the outcome of the project.

 2. Why are we behind schedule?

 Next, pinpoint why the project is behind schedule.

 - Were tasks prioritized correctly?

 - Was the schedule too ambitious?

 - How often did the project manager report on progress?